Updated August 23, 2018.

 Brown compared finding life’s meaning to planting seeds.
 “Before something grows, you have to break the ground,” offers Brown, whose paternal grandfather was a farmer and maternal grandfather was a Baptist preacher.
 “I was raised with faith.
 Then I lost my faith.
 I survived.
 I had love.
 Then I lost love.
 You have to lose something and still find a way to still see beauty and meaning around you.”

 He hopes audiences will connect to the stories and themes of his songs despite different life experiences.
 “Hopefully, I’m doing it in such as way that others can get in there with me,” he says.
-More information and tickets for the June 30 show, presented by Moeller Nights, can be found at EventBrite here.
+More information and tickets for the August 1 2018 show at EventBrite here.

 Kirby Brown was kind enough to share a playlist via Spotify with some current favorites.
 I asked him to start and stop with his own tunes.
 Enjoy!